Life insurance when pregnant

 - Income protection insurance: if you’re the main breadwinner in your family, this could replace your income if you’re unable to work due to illness or injury.
 Bear in mind that this type of cover won’t pay out if you die.

-- Accidental death cover: is generally cheaper than standard life insurance and may be useful if you work in a particularly hazardous environment.
+- Accidental death cover: generally cheaper than standard life insurance and may be useful if you work in a particularly hazardous environment.
 But bear in mind that it will only pay out if you’re involved in a fatal accident.

 Like this?